Vedsted/DataScienceProject/spark-base/README.md

     ```
     docker build --rm -t my-extended-spark-image .
     ```
-4. Run your extended Docker image
+4. Run your extended Docker image.
+NB!
+Requires that your Hadoop environment is running in docker.
+If it is not running already go and start it with `cd ../environment && docker-compose up`
     ```
     docker run --rm --name my-extended-spark-image --network hadoop --ip 172.25.0.241 my-extended-spark-image
     ```